monarch-initiative/mondo/src/ontology/README-editors.md

 1. Violations
 2. Warnings

 Violations _have to be fixed_ and are executed every time a pull request is created.
 They are implemented as sparql queries with a postfix "violation", like `no-label-violation.sparql`.
-To create a new violation, we create a new SPARQL SELECT query that queries for the violation, and name it including the `-violation` postfix.
+To create a new violation, we create a new SPARQL SELECT query that queries for the violation, and name it includeing the `-violation` postfix.
 The violation query is executed using ROBOT verify, which will make the CI (Travis/Jenkins) pipeline fail if the query has more than `0` results.

 _Warnings_ do not have to be fixed, but are indications of something going wrong.
 Warnings are implemented in the same way as `violation` queries with a SPARQL Select query, named with a postfix (example: `single-child-warning.sparql`).